 FOR THE SPORT ADDICTS,

-the Nevis to St.Kitts cross channel swim takes place on March 31st.
-In its 17th year, it has become one of the ‘must-do’ open water swim events in the Caribbean region.
+The Nevis to St.Kitts cross channel swim takes place on March 26th.
+In its 21st year, it has become one of the ‘must-do’ open water swim events in the Caribbean region.
 This route covers 2.5 miles.
 The swim starts from Oualie Beach on Nevis to ‘narrows’ to finish at cockleshell beach on St Kitts.
 You can register right up to the day of the event so if you love swimming there are no excuses!

 Visit www.nevistostkittscrosschannelswim.com to sign up!